AnatoliySokolov98/WarCraft/README.md

+Basic WC tool
-Basic WC tool, enter WarCraft then optional flags then filePath to get data for a file.
+To install run make sure you have go downloaded and run:  go install github.com/AnatoliySokolov98/WarCraft/cmd@latest To run the tool enter WarCraft then optional flags then filePath to get data for a file.
 Ex.
 WarCraft -c -l ./sampleFile.txt  will provide number of bytes and number of lines in a file.

 Flags available: